 Side effects and complications of imiquimod cream include:

 - Pain or itching

-- Inflammatory reaction, maximal 3–4 days after procedure
+- An inflammatory reaction, maximal 3–4 days after the use of the cream

-5–Fluorouracil cream is a topical cytotoxic agent [9,10].
-It is used to treat small superficial basal cell carcinomas.
+5-Fluorouracil cream is a topical cytotoxic agent [9,10].
+It is used to treat small superficial BCCs.

-- Requires prolonged course, eg twice daily for 6–12 weeks.
+- 5-Fluorouracil requires a prolonged course (eg, twice daily for 6–12 weeks).

-Side effects and complications of 5–Fluorouracil cream include:
+Side effects and complications with the use of 5–fluorouracil cream include:

-- Inflammation and photosensitivity over the applied area is expected
+- Inflammation and photosensitivity over the applied area (this is expected).

 - Significant pain